 Leslie & Mark Shieh

-Take Root is a Vancouver-based real estate company founded by life partners Leslie and Mark Shieh.
+Tomo is a Vancouver-based real estate company founded by life partners Leslie and Mark Shieh.
 They believe interesting cities are more than their buildings, and whose research-driven approach challenges them to engage with complex urban issues, including the local economy and aging in place.
 The duo brings robust expertise in civil engineering and community economic development to the question of how to leverage real estate to build community and economic resilience and further social and environmental goals.

 Passionate about business and leadership, Suzanne is an award-winning CPA-turned-entrepreneur dedicated to promoting social change through business.
 With over 30 years of financial and executive management experience, Suzanne leads Aisle, an award-winning impact venture recognized for its social and environmental leadership.
 A passionate advocate of women’s equity, health and entrepreneurial success, Suzanne is an ideal (and sought-after) mentor for those looking to work in sustainable business practices.